astropy/photutils/docs/photutils/segmentation.rst

 Photometric Errors
 ^^^^^^^^^^^^^^^^^^

-With :func:`~photutils.segmentation.source_properties` we can use the background-only error image and an effective gain to estimate the error in the photometry.
-Like the aperture photometry :ref:`error_estimation`, the :func:`~photutils.segmentation.source_properties` ``error`` keyword can either specify the total error array (i.e., it includes Poisson noise due to individual sources or such noise is irrelevant) or it can specify the background-only noise.
-In the later case, we can specify the ``effective_gain``, which is the ratio of counts (electrons or photons) to the units of the data, to explicitly include Poisson noise from the sources.
-The ``effective_gain`` can be a 2D gain image with the same shape as the ``data``.
-This is useful with mosaic images that have variable depths (i.e., exposure times) across the field.
+:func:`~photutils.segmentation.source_properties` requires inputting a *total* error array, i.e. the background-only error plus Poisson noise due to individual sources.
+The :func:`~photutils.utils.calculate_total_error` function can be used to calculate the total error array from a background-only error array and an effective gain.

+The ``effective_gain``, which is the ratio of counts (electrons or photons) to the units of the data, is used to include the Poisson noise from the sources.  ``effective_gain`` can either be a scalar value or a 2D image with the same shape as the ``data``.
+A 2D image is useful with mosaic images that have variable depths (i.e., exposure times) across the field.
 For example, one should use an exposure-time map as the ``effective_gain`` for a variable depth mosaic image in count-rate units.

 Let's assume our synthetic data is in units of electrons per second.
 In that case, the ``effective_gain`` should be the exposure time (here